 Her grin is wide and infectious.
 I cannot help but laugh with joy at the sight of her.
 We embrace across the threshold and I pull her inside.

 “I hope you don’t mind,” she says as she wipes her feet and surveys my modest hotel room.
 “I had a little time, just a little, before my flight to Montreal.”

 “Mind?”
 I cry, shocked at the thought.
 “How could I mind?
 Why can’t you stay for the night?”

 But she shakes her head as she presents me with a delicately wrapped box of pastries.
 “Wish I could.
 I have to make the flight.
-I will be in Montreal and will have a short trip in New York.
+I will be in Montreal and will have a short trip to New York.
 Just want to say hello before I’ll leave Boston”.

 I spend too much time fussing over the pastries and the coffee, trying everything to make sure she is comfortable.
-I can feel her presence warming the stale confines of my hotel room.
+I can feel her presence warming the stale confines of my room.
 Her laughter fills the air, making everything feel so much bigger.
 I love that she was comfortable sharing her personal thoughts about life and friendship.